Minden cross country event brings seven miles of memories

 I’ll never forget the first year I ran the marathon, 1985, when we hit a skunk in the road on our way to the start.
 We knew right then that within an hour or so, we’d all be back for a closer look (and smell) of the aftermath.

-No one, in 1985 or 2021, runs cross country for the glamor of it.
+No one in 1972, 1985 or 2021 has run cross country for the glamor of it.
 It’s a sport that’s relatively difficult for spectators to watch and doesn’t attract large crowds.
 (Actually, that’s part of what I liked about it.)
 But it’s a perfect fit for people who appreciate a physical challenge, some extra time out in God’s creation in the late summer and early fall, and a chance to think while at the same time building the strength, speed and stamina needed for competition racing.

 I guarantee you I learned a lot about myself while running the sandhills, dry creek beds, pedestrian trails and minimum-maintenance roads of Kearney and Franklin counties.
 Coach Brewer helped me and two generations of Minden teenagers to realize we could cover distances we might never have thought possible if we had the will, the desire and the self-discipline to keep working, keep building, and keep putting one foot in front of another on the road to our goals.
 The Seven-Mile Marathon is just one aspect of that legacy, which is continued today by Coach Wheelock and his assistants — and one for which I’ll always be grateful.